ellafranks/Mental-Health-Forum-Analysis/README.md

 * Achieved the optimal accuracy score of **49.7%**

 The length of post time; the popularity of thread; the position of comment and its length, are just some of the important coefficients that contribute  towards driving up the comment score.
-However, these aren’t useful features for immediate detection of harmful or helpful comments being made..
+However, these aren’t useful features for immediate detection of harmful or helpful comments being made.

 #### Language results